KenMackMe/Xploratica/README.md

 ## Key Features:

 - Data Upload: Upload any dataset directly to start exploring.
-- Overview: Get a summary overview of your data, including key metrics and structural insights.
+- Overview: Get a summary overview of your data.
-- Visualizations: Dive into interactive visualizations to uncover patterns and trends.
+- Visualizations: Dive into interactive visualizations to uncover patterns.

 ## Installation
 To run Xploratica locally, follow these steps: